RicardoAzuul/RicardoAzuul.github.io/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5): provides the content and structure of the site.
 - [CSS3](https://en.wikipedia.org/wiki/CSS3): provides the formatting, layout and styling of the site.
 - [Bootstrap](https://getbootstrap.com/): provides a popular CSS framework with many custom elements to quickly bootstrap a site.
+I've used Bootstrap 4.6.
 - [FontAwesome](https://fontawesome.com/): provides several icons I've used on the site.
 - [Visual Studio Code](https://code.visualstudio.com/): a free IDE with enough features to be useful but not so many features as to confuse you.
 - [Live Server](https://ritwickdey.github.io/vscode-live-server/): a Visual Studio Code extension that allows you to run your site on your local machine, for quick debugging, testing and developing.